Tragedy strikes as Uber CEO Kalanick loses mother in boating accident, father in serious condition

 Chasing dreams may be the next sleeper hit for venture capitalists

-We’ve received word from Uber that the Kalanick family suffered an unthinkable tragedy this weekend.
+We’ve received word from Uber that the Kalanick family suffered a tragic event this weekend.

 CEO Travis Kalanick’s parents were in a boating accident in Fresno yesterday and his mother Bonnie Horowitz Kalanick has passed away.
 His father Donald Kalanick was also injured.